MrMagmaPT/Cool-Bosses-and-Crafts-1/README.md

 **version.old:**
 [![Static Badge](https://img.shields.io/badge/Folder-Old%20Versions-brightgreen?style=flat&logo=files&logoColor=%234285F4&color=%234285F4)](./version.old/)

+#### Most Recent version:
+   V.0.09 - Most recent Finished working version
+#### Version in the Works:
+   V.0.10 - Version in the works, update from older version to most recent minecraft version.

 ---
 ## Info
 This DataPack is heavily inspired in **Vanila Tweaks** (specialy for the quality of life craftings) if you like some of them and want something like this but just some of the quality of life crafts go visit them